 The cases are numerous where that is the motive and apply to almost all kinds of combinations, the object of which is the extortion of the public.
-As expressed by one judge, "a combination is criminal, whenever the act to be done has a necessary tendency to prejudice the public; or to oppress individuals, by unjustly subjecting them to the power of the confederates, and giving effect to the purpose of the latter, whether of extortion or of mischief."1 Even where this effect is more or less remote, the combina-Thus the English court has refused to tion will be void. enforce an agreement, entered into by several employers in the same line of business, to suspend or carry on the business, in obedience to the direction of the majority.2 So also, are all combinations among employees void, whose object is the restraint or control of a particular trade.
-The obligations of the individual member to obey the orders of the league or combination, to refuse to offer his services
+As expressed by one judge, "a combination is criminal, whenever the act to be done has a necessary tendency to prejudice the public; or to oppress individuals, by unjustly subjecting them to the power of the confederates, and giving effect to the purpose of the latter, whether of extortion or of mischief."
+Even where this effect is more or less remote, the combination will be void.
+Thus the English court has refused to enforce an agreement, entered into by several employers in the same line of business, to suspend or carry on the business, in obedience to the direction of the majority.
+So also, are all combinations among employees void, whose object is the restraint or control of a particular trade.
+The obligations of the individual member to obey the orders of the league or combination, to refuse to offer his services to one, against whom the combination is directed, cannot be enforced in the courts.
+1